Rex Tillerson Fires Stark Warning To North Korea, Military Action Is ‘An Option’

 — Bradd Jaffy (@BraddJaffy) March 17, 2017

 During the joint press conference, Tillerson said the United States and its Asian allies are closer to a military response now than at any point in more than a decade.
-Rex’s first trip to Tokyo was intended “to exchange views on a new approach.”
-Tillerson said the meetings had affirmed a strong relationship between the United States and its Asian allies.
+Rex first trip to Tokyo was intended “to exchange views on a new approach.”
+Tillerson said the meetings he had affirmed a strong relationship between the United States and its’ Asian allies.

 “These discussions have affirmed the friendship between Japan and the United States as strong and enduring — and will continue under the Trump administration.”

-Tillerson said their long-standing alliance is highly devoted to “Peace, prosperity, and freedom in the Asia-Pacific region.”
+Tillerson said their long-standing alliance is highly devoted to, “Peace, prosperity, and freedom in the Asia-Pacific region.”

 Nikki Haley, a U.S. Ambassador to the United Nations, tweeted on Monday about North Korea.